 - The police have “probable cause” to believe the car contains contraband or evidence of a crime;40

-- The police are lawfully arresting an occupant of the car—and either the arrestee is within reaching distance of the interior of the car, or it is reasonable to believe the car contains evidence about the crime for which s/he is being arrested;41
+- The police are lawfully arresting an occupant of the car—and either the arrestee is within reaching distance of the interior of the car, or it is reasonable to believe the car contains evidence about the crime for which they are being arrested;41

-- The police are temporarily detaining an occupant of the car via a Terry stop, and reasonably believe that s/he may be dangerous and have access to weapons stored in the car;42 or
+- The police are temporarily detaining an occupant of the car via a Terry stop, and reasonably believe that they may be dangerous and have access to weapons stored in the car;42 or

 - The car has been lawfully impounded by law enforcement (as may happen if you commit Vehicle Code 14601 driving on a suspended license), and they are conducting an “inventory search.”43

-Police may search your cell phone—or conduct a search of your computer or hard drive, tablet computer, or other electronic device—without a warrant, under the following circumstances:
+Police may search your cell phone—or conduct a search of your computer or hard drive, tablet computer, or another electronic device—without a warrant, under the following circumstances:

 - When you or someone else with authority over the phone/computer/electronic device consents to the search/seizure;46